Bodybuilding

 Conditioning:

 Why?
 Because getting into shape is free.
-You walk outside for your steady-state and run outside for your interval training.
+You walk outside for your steady-state and run out for your interval training.

 Steady State:

-I recommend steady state first thing in the morning before eating.
-Sometimes I have to do it in the afternoons or later in the evening because of my schedule but I find that doing it in the morning seems to make me feel "good" for the rest of the day.
-I also would argue that it has a greater effect on fat loss.
+I recommend a steady-state first thing in the morning before eating.
+Sometimes I have to do it in the afternoons or later in the evening because of my schedule, but I find that doing it in the morning makes me feel "good" for the rest of the day.
+I also would argue that it has a more significant effect on fat loss.

-Now I know that the literature shows that timing your cardio has no effect on weight loss.
-However, the literature also clearly shows that cardio increases muscle insulin sensitivity and improves blood glucose management.
+Now I know that the literature shows that timing your cardio does not affect weight loss.
+However, the literature indicates that cardio increases muscle insulin sensitivity and improves blood glucose management.

-My opinion is that doing a cardio first thing in the morning before eating will promote better blood glucose management throughout the day and improve body composition better than doing cardio later in the day.
+I think doing cardio first thing in the morning before eating will promote better blood glucose management throughout the day and improve body composition better than doing cardio later in the day.

-If you can't get it done in the morning that's fine.
+Suppose you can't finish it in the morning, that's fine.
 Just get it in 3-5 times a week.

-What I generally do is have some black coffee and then head out for a 25-45 minutes fast-paced walk.
+I generally have some black coffee and then head out for a 25-45 minutes fast-paced walk.
 I recommend doing this 3-5 times a week.
-Steady-state is great for recovery, and improving blood pressure, heart, and joint health.
+Steady-state is excellent for recovery and improving blood pressure, heart, and joint health.
 Walking is also great for the mind and overall stress relief.

 Interval Training: